chrfre/reposcan/README.md

 - **fetch**ing commits to all repositories from all remotes with a single command,
 - **list**ing all known repositories.

+## Installation

+There are currently no precompiled binaries available.
+`reposcan` can be compiled from source via rust's `cargo` package manager from [`crates.io`](https://crates.io/crates/reposcan).
+Instructions there can be found under the "Install".
+If rust is not yet installed, visit [rustup.rs](https://rustup.rs/) for instructions.

 ## Usage

 A quick and crisp entry into using `reposcan` can be found by typing